nicholasgriffintn/NGWebsite2021/apps/web/app/blog/posts/building-my-own-ai-assistant.md

 };
 ```

-userMessages will be an array of strings straight from the KV store, so we will need to map over these and then remove any system messages.
+Then we just need to add these to our messages array and return the response.

 ```typescript
 export const handleChat = async (req: IRequest): Promise<string> => {